RadleighSmith/hockley-woods/README.md

 * Interactive Gallery / Photography Page - Allow users to upload images creating a sense of ownership and pride among the community.

-* Clubs Page - Allow Clubs to promote themsleves to futher engage the community and encourage participation
+* Clubs Page - Allow Clubs to promote themselves to further engage the community and encourage participation

-* Condence the header into a drop down menu when in mobile view
+* Condence the header into a drop-down menu when in mobile view

 * History Page - Showcase the historical importance of Hockley Woods.